bitcoindevkit/bdk-ffi/README.md

 ## How to Build and Publish

-If you are a maintainer of this project or want to build and publish this project to your own repo use the following steps:
+If you are a maintainer of this project or want to build and publish this project to your own Github repository use the following steps:

-1. Clone this repo and init and update it's [`bdk-ffi`] submodule
+1. Clone this repository and init and update it's [`bdk-ffi`] submodule.
    ```shell
    git clone https://github.com/bitcoindevkit/bdk-swift
    git submodule update --init